Joelius300/HeatingDataMonitor/Readme.md

 }
 ```

-### Add to the top of the html region in /etc/nginx/nginx.conf
+### Add to the top of the http region in /etc/nginx/nginx.conf
+I'm still not sure if that's the correct place to put this but it seems like it has to go inside the `http` context which is defined in here.

 ```
 # For SignalR
 map $http_upgrade $connection_upgrade {